Cockatrice/Cockatrice/README.md

 [Chat](https://gitter.im/Cockatrice/Cockatrice) with the Cockatrice developers on Gitter.
 Come here to talk about the application, features, or just to hang out.
 For support regarding specific servers, please contact that server's admin or forum for support rather than asking here.<br>

-If you'd like to contribute code to the project, we maintain a tag for "easy" changes on our issue tracker.
-Issues tagged in this way provide a simple way to get started.
+If you'd like to contribute code to the project, please review [the guidelines](https://github.com/Cockatrice/Cockatrice/blob/master/.github/CONTRIBUTING.md).
+We maintain a tag for "easy" changes on our issue tracker: issues tagged in this way provide a simple way to get started.
 [Issues tagged as Easy Changes](https://github.com/Cockatrice/Cockatrice/issues?q=is%3Aopen+is%3Aissue+label%3A%22Easy+Change%22)

 We try to be very responsive to new issues.
 We'll try to give you advice on how a feature should be implemented / advice on places the codebase is doing something similar before you get too far along with a PR.